deniskrumko/mold/README.md

 ### Partials

 Partials are reusable template snippets that allow you to break down complex views into smaller, manageable components.
+They are supported in both views and layouts with the `partial` function.

-Ideal for sharing common logic across multiple views and layouts.
+Partials are ideal sharing common logic across multiple views and layouts.

 ```html
 {{ partial "path/to/partial.html" }}